Keto Pumpkin Pie

 So simply tent the pie pan with a piece of foil to prevent this from happening.

 Once the pie is baked, transfer the pie to a cooling rack and allow it to cool completely for at least 3 hours.

-You can make ahead this keto pumpkin pie, 24 hours before is the best.
+You can make this keto pumpkin pie up to 24 hours before.
 Make sure you tightly cover the pie pan with foil or wrap and store it in the fridge until serving.

-This pie stores for up to 3 days in the fridge, but the crust can soften with time.
+This pie can be stored for up to 3 days in the fridge, but the crust can soften with time.

 Below I listed some dairy-free toppings if you want to make the paleo pumpkin pie version of this recipe.